 For assignment, a namespaces is sharded into a list of "bundles", with each bundle comprising a portion of overall hash range of the namespace.

-Topics are assigned to a particular bundle by taking the hash of the topic name and seeing in which bundle the hash falls into.
+Topics are assigned to a particular bundle by taking the hash of the topic name and checking in which bundle the hash falls into.

 Each bundle is independent of the others and thus is independently assigned to different brokers.

-When creating a new namespace, it will set to use the default number of bundles.
-This is set in
+When you create a new namespace, the new namespace sets to use the default number of bundles.
+You can set this in

 # When a namespace is created without specifying the number of bundle, this # value will be used as the default defaultNumberOfNamespaceBundles=4

-One can either change the system default, or override it when creating a new namespace:
+You can either change the system default, or override it when you create a new namespace:

 bin/pulsar-admin namespaces create my-tenant/my-namespace --clusters us-west --bundles 16

-With this command, we're creating a namespace with 16 initial bundles.
+With this command, you create a namespace with 16 initial bundles.
 Therefore the topics for this namespaces can immediately be spread across up to 16 brokers.

-In general, if the expected traffic and number of topics is known in advance, it's a good idea to start with a reasonable number of bundles instead of waiting for the system to auto-correct the distribution.
+In general, if you know the expected traffic and number of topics in advance, you had better start with a reasonable number of bundles instead of waiting for the system to auto-correct the distribution.

-On a same note, it is normally beneficial to start with more bundles than number of brokers, primarily because of the hashing nature of the distribution of topics into bundles.
-For example, for a namespace with 1000 topics, using something like 64 bundles will achieve a good distribution of traffic across 16 brokers.
+On the same note, it is beneficial to start with more bundles than the number of brokers, because of the hashing nature of the distribution of topics into bundles.
+For example, for a namespace with 1000 topics, using something like 64 bundles achieves a good distribution of traffic across 16 brokers.

-In Pulsar there is an admin operation of "unloading" a topic.
+You can "unload" a topic in Pulsar with admin operation.
 Unloading means to close the topics, release ownership and reassign the topics to a new broker, based on current load.

-When unload happens, the client will experience a small latency blip, typically in the order of tens of milliseconds, while the topic is reassigned.
+When unloading happens, the client experiences a small latency blip, typically in the order of tens of milliseconds, while the topic is reassigned.

-Unloading is the mechanism used by the load-manager to perform the load shedding, but it can also be triggered manually, for example to correct the assignments and redistribute traffic even before having any broker overloaded.
+Unloading is the mechanism that the load-manager uses to perform the load shedding, but you can also trigger the unloading manually, for example to correct the assignments and redistribute traffic even before having any broker overloaded.

-Unloading a topic has no effect on the assignment, but it will just close and reopen the particular topic:
+Unloading a topic has no effect on the assignment, but just closes and reopens the particular topic:

 pulsar-admin topics unload persistent://tenant/namespace/topic